Whenever I hear the term “unconditional love,” I think of the first moment I saw my infant child.

 Yet children can still develop emotional and mental problems.
 They may have a diagnosable severe mental illness which creates deep despondency and/or chaotic highs, but refuse treatment.
 Drugs may be altering their personality, as patterns of thinking and behavior may be distorted and dysfunctional, and emotions and impulses may ravage through and control them, as can be found within a personality disorder.

-Parents are left to fight through the questions and find their own answers.
+Parents are left to fight through the questions and find your own answers.
 The guilt can feel immense, “What did we miss?
 What did I, or we, do or not do?”
 To go from watching a toddler take his first steps to overhearing him make a drug deal or vehemently claim that one more supervisor was after him is a long, extremely painful journey.

 A necessary detachment occurs — not abandonment but detachment…